-7 Tips on How to Ask for a Salary Raise: The Dos and Don’ts of Getting What You Want
+7 Tips on How to Ask for a Salary Raise: The Dos and Don’ts

 You’ve thought it over, your friends agree, you know you deserve it – it’s time to ask for a salary raise.
 Asking your boss for money is a daunting task for most.
 There is an infinite number of responses you can receive.
 You worry that your boss will disagree, even laugh at the thought.